Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-can-we-fly-carbon-neutral.html.markdown

 ## Can we fly carbon neutral?

-#### Finlay:

-I spent eight years working in the aviation sector designing future aircraft & engine concepts.
-I quit my job to focus on the climate crisis and campaigning for increased regulation in the industry.
-I founded [Green Sky Thinking](https://www.facebook.com/GreenSkyThink/) which is a social media channel that shares information about the realities of the industry moving to net zero.
+#### Finlay spent eight years working in the aviation sector designing future aircraft & engine concepts.
+He quit his job to focus on campaigning for increased regulation in the industry and founded [Green Sky Thinking](https://www.facebook.com/GreenSkyThink/), a social media channel that shares information about the realities of the industry moving to net zero.

-#### Flight Free UK:

 In February 2020 the UK Aviation Industry pledged to make flying net zero by 2050.
 A lot of this is going to rely on technology.
 So let’s kick off by asking Finlay to explain about hydrogen planes.